Vicksburg man indicted for August drive-by shooting - The Vicksburg Post

 Officers later stopped Allen’s vehicle and saw a rifle on the front passenger seat and a spent shell casing on the back seat of the vehicle.
 Allen was arrested for shooting into an occupied vehicle.
 He was later released on a $20,000 bond.

-In another case, Louis Gaskin III, 39, 1314 South St., was indicted on a charge of kidnapping in an October incident.
+• Louis Gaskin III, 39, 1314 South St., was indicted on a charge of kidnapping in an October incident.

 Gaskin is accused of entering a woman’s car with a gun and forcing her to drive to a home on Spring Ridge Drive.